CarmenEngBio/ssvep-basic/README.md

 ---

-This repository holds the **development history and previous versions** of the assistive SSVEP-based Brain–Computer Interface built for my Bachelor Thesis.
+This repository holds the **development history and previous versions** of the assistive SSVEP-based Brain-Computer Interface built for my Bachelor Thesis.
 The clean, final system is delivered in a separate repository:
 **[mindaid-ssvep-bci](https://github.com/CarmenEngBio/mindaid-ssvep-bci)**.
 This one (`ssvep-basic`) is kept so the earlier stages can be reviewed.